mccright/PythonStuff/otherNotes.md

 * "#04 | Data Visualization in Python."
 Using matplotlib, seaborn and plotly. [https://blog.resolvingpython.com/04-data-visualization-in-python](https://blog.resolvingpython.com/04-data-visualization-in-python)
 * "Three Solutions to ScatterPlot." [https://blog.resolvingpython.com/you-need-to-have-flexible-thinking-when-programming](https://blog.resolvingpython.com/you-need-to-have-flexible-thinking-when-programming)
 * "How to Analyze Data through Visualization -- Understand how Data Visualization can help to analyse patterns that may result in a Linear Regression model." [https://blog.resolvingpython.com/how-to-analyze-data-through-visualization](https://blog.resolvingpython.com/how-to-analyze-data-through-visualization)
+* "PyGWalker: A Python Library for Exploratory Data Analysis with Visualization."
+"PyGWalker can simplify your Jupyter Notebook data analysis and data visualization workflow, by turning your pandas dataframe (and polars dataframe) into a Tableau-style User Interface for visual exploration." [https://github.com/Kanaries/pygwalker](https://github.com/Kanaries/pygwalker)

 ### Single Sign On (SSO) Support
 * In a JupyterHub environment, experiment with OAuthenticator [https://github.com/jupyterhub/oauthenticator](https://github.com/jupyterhub/oauthenticator)